 5. NCHRC delivered 100 overdose rescue kits to Guilford County EMS.
 Two kits were placed in each of the 50 ambulances.

-6 EMS top takeaways from the harm reduction partnership
+6 EMS top takeaways on reducing harm caused by opioid overdoses

-Since the program started on August 11, 2016, Guilford County EMS providers have distributed more than 30 kits to people who refuse hospital transport after an overdose.
-Here are a five of our top takeaways from starting this program:
+Since its inception in August 2016, Guilford County EMS providers have distributed more than 500 kits to people who refuse hospital transport after an overdose.
+Here are a six of our top takeaways from starting this program:

 1. EMS personnel often have access to patients at highest risks of overdose and can distribute kits effectively post-reversal.